aather/autobench/README.md

 AutoBench is built using open source phoronix test suite http://phoronix-test-suite.com benchmarking framework.
 There are ready to use benchmarks, called **test profiles**, available for running standard benchmarks like: openssl, 7zip-compress, Stream etc..
 Framework is extensible that allows easy integration of custom benchmarks.
 Test profiles are stored in directory:**/var/lib/phoronix-test-suite/test-profiles**.
 Each test profile is configured using four files listed below:
 - **downloads.xml (optional):**  instruction on downloading benchmark source code or binaries
 - **install.sh:** instructions on compiling, if required,  and installing benchmark
-- **test-definition.xml:** information about number of iterations, build dependencies, default options, measurement unit, supported OS, version etc.. is provided
+- **test-definition.xml:** Type of information provided in this file: Number of iterations, build dependencies, test descritpion, default options, measurement unit, supported OS, version etc..
 - **results-definition.xml:** Benchmark output is filtered via unique pattern that fetches key metrics

 Phoronix test suite is bundled with sensors or monitors for capturing useful metrics during benchmark run: